 Sunset in Cartagena.
 This picture was taken the same evening as the previous shot, just a bit later.
 Again, there is no colour filter on this image.

-Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure in 2010.
+Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure.
 Finally, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.

 Articles from my adventures in Colombia

 How was your year travel?
 Did you see any beautiful sunsets or are you more of a sunrise person?
 Let me know about your adventures in the comments below.